Lisa Vanderpump Explains Why She Didn’t Fire Lala Kent After Her SUR Restaurant Outburst

-Lisa Vanderpump was called out for not firing Lala Kent after her fight with Billie Lee and Raquel Leviss during last Monday’s episode of Vanderpump Rules and on Twitter, fans were just as curious about her decision to let Kent get away with her behavior.
+Lisa Vanderpump was called out for not firing Lala Kent after her fight with Billie Lee and Raquel Leviss during last Monday’s episode of Vanderpump Rules.
+On Twitter, fans were curious about her decision to let Kent get away with her behavior.

 Following the episode, in which Kent slammed Lee’s appearance and disses Leviss as a “Bambi-eyed b***h,” Vanderpump was questioned by a fan who asked her why she allowed Kent to act the way she did at her restaurant.

-“I didn’t see it until after filming,” Vanderpump explained.
+“I didn’t see it until after filming,” Vanderpump explained via Twitter.

 During this past week’s show, Vanderpump questioned Kent about the incident that went down at SUR Restaurant after learning about her spats from a number of her co-stars, including Scheana Marie, who revealed plenty of the dirty details during the opening party for TomTom.